NickD428/challenge-7/Develop/Readme.md

   - [Questions](#questions)

   ## Description
-  A simple program to generate a readme file for your projects
+  A simple quiz to help you study code

   ## Installation
-  Clone the repo
+  visit the deployed page at:

   ## Usage
-  To create a Readme file for your project
+  studying. feel free to add more questions!

   ## License
-  This project is covered by the Mozilla License!
+  This project is covered by the None License!
-  Any questions about this please read more here: https://opensource.org/license/mpl-2-0/
+  Any questions about this please read more here:

   ## Contributing
-  Contact me!
+  Create your own fork and submit a pull request

   ## Tests
-  clone the repo and run it with nodejs
+  visit the deployed page

   ## Questions
   Project created by NickD428!